priv-kweihmann/meta-sca/docs/conf/output_formats.md

 This export format is compatible to [SARIF](https://sarifweb.azurewebsites.net/#Specification).
 It is a JSON file based on the this [json schema](https://raw.githubusercontent.com/oasis-tcs/sarif-spec/master/Schemata/sarif-schema-2.1.0.json)

+## sonarqube format

+Exports the issues as a SonarQube generic import format as described on https://docs.sonarqube.org/latest/analysis/generic-issue/.

 ## plain format